Caffarelli & Martin Ltd

 For employees in Chicago and across Illinois, this decision strengthens the ability to pursue claims involving workplace sexual assault, sexual abuse, and gender-related violence, particularly in healthcare facilities, hospitality (hotels, restaurants, bars), and other environments with heightened risk.
 By rejecting restrictive common law defenses and confirming a practical, plaintiff-friendly pleading standard, the court has ensured that the Gender Violence Act remains a viable and powerful tool for holding employers accountable.

-By Alexis D. Martin, Caffarelli & Associates Ltd.
+By Alexis D. Martin, Caffarelli & Martin Ltd.

 Back to News